 |1||= ( B1 + B2 + B3 ) / 3||5|

 As with all Excel formulas, instead of typing in the numbers directly, you can use references to cells containing numbers.

 The Excel average formula in cell A1 of the above spreadsheet on the right calculates the average of the values in cells B1, B2 and B3.
-Again, the formula returns the value 10.
+Again, the formula returns the result 10.

-Instead of using the + and / operators, as shown above, Excel provides a built-in Average function, that can be used to calculate an average in Excel.
-This function has the following format:
+Instead of using the + and / operators, as shown above, Excel provides a built-in Average Function, that can be used to calculate an average in Excel.

 where number1, [number2], etc. are one or more numbers (or references to cells containing numbers) that you want to calculate the average of.